ShaofengWu123/previous-page/index.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.

-# Header 1
+# Welcome

-This is a normal paragraph following a header.
-GitHub is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere.
+Welcome to my personal website.
+This website is built on Github Page and to share my personal experience and perspective.
+Currently, I have just changed my majoring from materials science to computer science.
+For more inforamtion, please feel free to browse around my website.

 ## Header 2